MetaMask/metamask-sdk/README.md

 import MetaMaskSDK from '@metamask/sdk'
 ```

-If you are using vannila Javascript, you can alternatively import via html script:
+If you are using vanilla Javascript, you can alternatively import via html script:
 ```
 <script src="node_modules/@metamask/sdk/dist/browser/iife/metamask-sdk.js"/>
 ```